Skip to main content

 • You want Anthropic-side tool-use traces for debugging alongside Browserbase session recordings.

-• You’re building a chat surface (Slack, Discord, or a web app) where each thread is a long-running agent run with steering.
+• You’re building a chat surface (Slack, Discord, a web app) where each thread is a long-running agent session with steering.

 • You’re already building a general-purpose Managed Agent and want to add web browsing as another capability alongside its existing tools.